-Whenever a Modelica (.mo) file is saved by the Modelica Editor, it is checked for syntactical errors.
+Whenever a build command is given to the MDT environment, modified and saved Modelica (.mo) files are checked for syntactical errors.
 Any errors that are found are added to the Problems view and also marked in the source code editor.
 Errors are marked in the editor as a red circle with a white cross, a squiggly red line under the problematic construct, and as a red marker in the right-hand side of the editor.
 If you want to reach the problem, you can either click the item in the Problems view or select the red box in the right-hand side of the editor.